Now Available from APA Learn

-The real time analysis will help audience participants understand how their city's unique characteristics shape their optimal GHG abatement and clean energy pathways.
+Real time analysis and understand how your city's unique characteristics shape optimal GHG abatement and clean energy pathways.

-Participants will learn how to access and use DOE-provided data on energy use in 23,400 U.S. cities to evaluate and prioritize city-level energy actions.
+Access and use of DOE-provided data on energy use in 23,400 U.S. cities to evaluate and prioritize city-level energy actions.

-Cities can learn from the award-winning examples of cities taking innovative action to integrate data and analysis to move more strategically toward a clean energy future.
+Cities taking innovative action to integrate data and analysis to move more strategically toward a clean energy future.

-The second phase of the presentation will feature two of the DOE Cities-LEAP local government-led teams of funding recipients, Portland, Oregon and Bellevue, Washington/ICLEI discussing their innovative approaches to integrating data and analysis into city decision making and prioritization toward a clean energy future.
+The presentation features two of the DOE Cities-LEAP local government-led teams of funding recipients, Portland, Oregon and Bellevue, Washington/ICLEI discussing their innovative approaches to integrating data and analysis into city decision making and prioritization toward a clean energy future.